HoldenHu/SimilarCourseVisual/README.md

 python bin/start.py drawWords
 ```

-- And you can also run start.py to excute the main function to drawl the similarity of modules by add another agrv.
+- And you can also run start.py to excute the main function to drawl the similarity of sample modules by add another agrv.

 ```bash
 python bin/start.py drawWords